Singrauli – Home to Thermal Power Plants

 Industries in India’s Energy Capital

-Northern Coalfields (NCL) operates 13 coal mines in Singrauli.
+Northern Coalfields (NCL) operates thirteen coal mines in Singrauli.
 NCL is a part of Coal India which is the largest producer of coal in the world.

 Rihand River; travel blog; travel photography; uasatish; India;

-Singrauli has seven thermal power plants.
-The biggest of them is Vindhyachal Thermal Power Station which has an installed capacity of 4,760 megawatts.
-It is the largest power station in India
+Singrauli has seven power plants.
+The largest of them is Vindhyachal Thermal Power Station which has an installed capacity of 4,760 MW.
+It is in Sidhi, Madhya Pradesh and the largest power station in India.
+The beneficiary states are Madhya Pradesh, Chattisgarh, Maharashtra, Gujarat, Goa, Daman & Diu and Dadra Nagar Haveli.

 Excavator ; Singrauli; coal mines; India; uasatish;